labex-labs/open-source-labs/python/python-mastery/lab-ex2-3-iterate-like-a-pro/en/step3.md

 print(f"Peak memory usage: {peak / 1024 / 1024:.2f} MB")
 ```

 You should notice a significant difference in memory usage between these two approaches.
-The generator-based approach processes the data incrementally without loading everything into memory at once.
+The generator-based approach processes the data incrementally without loading everything into memory at once, which is much more memory-efficient.

 ## Generator Expressions with Reduction Functions

 Generator expressions are particularly useful when combined with functions like `sum()`, `min()`, `max()`, `any()`, and `all()` that process an entire sequence and produce a single result.

-Let's see some examples:
+Let's look at some examples:

 ```python
 from readport import read_portfolio